 Knowing how common and popular workshops and panels are, the conference planning guide also outlines a number of simple best practices to follow to improve these formats.
 The checklist provides tons of easy, practical advice for those putting on events and using standard formats – but in a better, more effective way.
 If you must use a workshop or panel, then use this conference planning guide to improve them.

-Finally, while the conference planning guide provides a great planning checklist, it also speaks volumes about the organization that created it.
+Finally, while the conference planning guide provides a great event planning checklist, it also speaks volumes about the organization that created it.
 It’s one thing to tell your people to create events that are engaging, worthwhile, build in diversity, etc. However, in most of those cases, that’s as much as organizations do: it’s empty, aspirational advice.
 Open Gov Hub’s conference planning guide is actionable and understandable.
 Their conference planning guide speaks to an organization that wants to truly put on great events – but with authentic purpose – and help others do the same.
 It’s a great resource.